 XII.
 Estimated Frequency of Meetings/Establishing a Quorum

 The DPAC will meet at the call of the DPAC Chair with the approval of the DPC’s Executive Director.
 Meetings will be held no less than twice per year.
-A quorum will be considered to be at least 50% of the DPAC membership (including alternates for absent Committee members), and any actions taken will require approval of a majority of the DPAC members present.
+A quorum is considered to be at least 50% of the DPAC membership (including alternates for absent Committee members), and any actions taken will require approval of a majority of the DPAC members present.

 XIII.
 Ethical Responsibilities of Members